 An interesting perspective on this can be found in an online discussion lead by Dr. Jamal Badawi, Famous Da’iyah and Member of the European Council for Fatwa and Research.
 The subject is “Our Kids & Non-Islamic Feasts.”

 Badawi here functions as cross between Dear Abby and Dr. James Dobson, giving practical advice about child rearing and interpersonal matters from an Islamic perspective.

 The dialogue shows a quite tolerant outlook.
-Nowhere is there the suggestion that Moslems should try to shut up or stifle any Christian religious expression.
-A cynic might say that Moslems would be willing to do exactly that if they had the political power, in Europe or the United States, to do so.
+Nowhere is there the suggestion that Muslims should try to shut up or stifle any Christian religious expression.
+A cynic might say that Muslims would be willing to do exactly that if they had the political power, in Europe or the United States, to do so.
 This may well be true, although we can’t ignore the fact that, not that long ago, both Catholics and Protestants were willing to shut up and stifle religious expressions that they disagreed with.

-But as it stands, these Moslems are quite a lot more tolerant than secular interest groups like People for the American Way or the ACLU.
+But as it stands, these Muslims are quite a lot more tolerant than secular interest groups like People for the American Way or the ACLU.
 And indeed more tolerant than Jewish groups like the Anti-Defamation League.

 Consider for example, the following question and answer:

 As-Salam `Alaykum, I am new Muslim and I am living with my Christian family in a non-Muslim society.
 My family is celebrating Christmas and I want to ask if it is wrong for me to attend their celebration.One questioner seemed to have a problem with “Merry Christmas:”

 Participating in the non-religious aspect of Christmas such as family reunion dinner or visitation is Ok.
 Attempts should be made to avoid situations where alcoholic drinks are served on the same table.
 Kindness to parents and family without compromising one’s beliefs is an Islamic duty.